sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/calendar/filteredByCalendarIds.md

 <tr><td>``calendarIds``</td><td>optional, array[integer]</td>
-<td>Filtered response by a collection of calendars specified by its calendar ID.
+<td>Filters response by a collection of calendars specified by its calendar ID.
 The parameters ``calendarPaths``, ``folders``, ``regex`` and ``type`` are ignored if this parameter is defined.</td>
 <td> [
   <div style="padding-left:10px;">4711,</div>